-You can recharge the Flip 6 party-on-the-beach music boxes through their side-panel USB charging ports.
-To summarize JBL Flip 6 Bluetooth speaker charging: First, pick a right sized USB power adapter, as this speaker does not ship with one.
+Recharge the Flip 6 party-on-the-beach music boxes through their side-panel USB charging ports.
+To summarize the JBL Flip 6 charging procedure: First, pick the right size USB power adapter.
+Note that this speaker does not ship with one.

 Next, connect a thicker USB-C cable between the Flip 6 and the power supply you’re going to use.
 Next, insert the adapter into a working mains outlet.
 Finally after two and a half to three hours, your speaker will completely recharge.
 Then, you’ll have music again for up to twelve hours (about), before you must charge it anew.

 JBL Flip 6 Charging Directions, Step by Step

 The adapter you use should be able deliver 15 watts (5 volts at 3 amps) for shortest recharging times.
 Also you may want to use the cord that comes with the speaker.
 In that case, pick a charger with a female USB-A output port.

 Here though, we use the adapter that came with our Charge 3 JBL speaker.
 True that it doesn’t output quite the max current for JBL Flip 6.
 Yet the charge time is still about the same.

 2. Plug in the USB-C Cord to Continue with JBL Flip 6 Charging